 Online Pharmacy: Save yourself a phone call - refill your UW Health pharmacy prescription with a few clicks of your computer's mouse.

-Note: Our Online Pharmacy is for UW Health prescriptions only.
-If you would like to change your prescription to a UW Health pharmacy:
+Note: We can only ship prescriptions within Wisconsin and Illinois.
+Our Online Pharmacy is for UW Health prescriptions only.
+If you would like to change your prescription to a walk-in UW Health pharmacy:

 - Call the UW Health Pharmacy you would like to use for your prescriptions.
 Find a UW Health pharmacy